yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-12-Nuclear-Stability-and-Radioactive-Decay.md

 #### Tritium
 - $^{14}\mathrm{N} + n \to {^{12}\mathrm{C}} + {^3\mathrm{H}}$
 - $^{16}\mathrm{O} + n \to {^{14}\mathrm{C}} + {^3\mathrm{H}}$
+- $^{6}\mathrm{Li} + n \to {^{4}\mathrm{He}} + {^{3}\mathrm{H}}$
 - $^3\mathrm{H} \to {^3\mathrm{He}} + e^{-} + \overline{\nu}_e + 18.6\ \mathrm{keV}$

+> Tritium is a fuel material that participates in D-T fusion reactions in fusion reactors or hydrogen bombs/neutron bombs.
+It is naturally produced in the atmosphere by cosmic radiation, but due to its relatively short half-life of about 12.32 years, it decays quickly and exists in very low proportions in nature.
+When used in fusion reactors or nuclear weapons, rather than directly loading tritium (due to its rapid decay), neutrons are irradiated onto lithium-6 to produce tritium.
+For this reason, highly enriched and high-purity lithium-6 for nuclear weapons is considered a critical material for nuclear development and is one of the main monitoring targets of the international community, including the IAEA.
+> Even apart from the aforementioned uses, it is a commonly used material in small quantities, such as in military items like night sights for K2 rifles and K1 submachine guns, luminous watches, and emergency exit signs in buildings that need to maintain luminescence without power supply.
+Tritium is encapsulated with phosphorus, a fluorescent material, so that when tritium decays, the emitted beta rays collide with the phosphorus to produce light.
+Emergency exit signs typically use about 900 billion becquerels of tritium.
+> Due to its steady demand and the impossibility of long-term stockpiling, it is treated as an important strategic material, with prices approaching $30,000 per gram.
+Currently, most commercially produced and sold tritium comes from pressurized heavy water reactors like CANDU (CANada Deuterium Uranium) reactors.
+In Korea, Wolsong Units 1-4 are CANDU reactors.
+{: .prompt-tip }

 #### Cesium-137
 - $^{137}\mathrm{Cs} \to {^{137}\mathrm{Ba}} + e^{-} + \overline{\nu}_e + 1174\ \mathrm{keV}$